Trexmount Ventures

 The morning after breakfast as the time set for the sightseeing tour, our city guide will lead you for a few hours on our fascinating heritage and cultural tour around places of interest, a tour of the holy Pashupatinath temple, Boudhanath (Little Tibet), Swayambhunath (Monkey Temple) & monasteries, old historical Palaces, courtyard; and then back to the hotel after the wonderful tour, afternoon transfer to Kathmandu domestic airport for 50 minutes of scenic flight to Far South West of Nepal at Nepalgunj city, a transit place for another flight to Jumla region, the place around here is warm with sub-tropical temperature, located close to UP border of India.

-During the flight, a panorama vista with a chain of snow-capped peaks starting from Kathmandu to Nepalgunj.
+During the flight, a panoramic vista with a chain of snow-capped peaks starting from Kathmandu to Nepalgunj.

 Morning transfer back to Nepalgunj airport for another scenic connecting short flight to Jumla, on reaching Jumla received by our trekking guides and camping crews, Jumla is a large hill town and headquarters of Karnali zone, at present, a motor rough road has been built connecting with Nepalgunj and other areas of Karnali, after a refreshing time starting this wonderful trek, on a pleasant path with short up to reach at Charya Chaur village after walking past nice farm villages, first overnight camping at Charya Chaur a neat pretty small farm village.